Ekrima Sa'id Sabri: Controversy

 In a 1999 interview regarding the political situation on the Temple Mount, Sabri stated, "If the Jews want peace, they will stay away from Al Aqsa.
 This is a decree from God.
 The Haram al-Sharif belongs to the Muslim.
 But we know the Jew is planning on destroying the Haram.
 The Jew will get the Christian to do his work for him.
 This is the way of the Jews.
 This is the way Satan manifests himself.
 The majority of the Jews want to destroy the mosque.
 They are preparing this as we speak."

-In a 2000 interview with the Italian newspaper la Repubblica, Sabri responded to a question about the Holocaust by stating, "Six million Jews dead?
-No way, they were much fewer.
-Let’s stop with this fairy tale exploited by Israel to capture international solidarity.
-It is not my fault if Hitler hated Jews, indeed they were hated a little everywhere.
-Instead, it is necessary to denounce the unjust occupation endured by my people.
-Tomorrow I will ask John Paul II... to support our cause."

 In a July 2001 interview with Jeffrey Goldberg for The New Yorker, Sabri remarked: "Look at the society of the Israelis.
 It is a selfish society that loves life.
 These are not people who are eager to die for their country and their God.
 The Jews will leave this land rather than die, but the Muslim is happy to die."

 On 20 February 2005, Sabri appeared on Saudi Arabian Al Majd TV to comment on the assassination of Rafic Hariri, the former Lebanese Prime Minister.
 Sabri stated, "Anyone who studies The Protocols of the Elders of Zion and specifically the Talmud will discover that one of the goals of these Protocols is to cause confusion in the world and to undermine security throughout the world."